 Postgraduate certificates and diplomas provide the opportunity for continuing professional development in the same area as an original degree.

 Studying law is empowering as it affects every aspect of our life.
-Study Law at the University of Waikato - ranked as one of the world's top 250 universities for Law - and you'll be looking into why laws are made, who makes them, how they work and how to change them.
+Study Law at the University of Waikato - one of New Zealand / Aotearoa’s leading law schools - and you'll be looking into why laws are made, who makes them, how they work and how to change them.

 - Applied Linguistics

 - Biological Sciences

 - Computer Science

 - Educational Leadership